Meet our Executives and Experts

 JOHN R. SEFFRIN, Ph.D.

-John R. Seffrin, Ph.D., chief executive officer of the American Cancer Society since 1992, had his first encounter with this disease in his childhood.
+John Seffrin has been CEO of the American Cancer Society since 1992, but his first encounter with this disease dates to his childhood.
 His grandmother, who was living with his family at the time, died of cancer when he was only 10 years old.
-He has since lost his mother to cancer, and his wife of 43 years, Carole, is a breast cancer survivor.
+He has since lost his mother to cancer, and his wife of 48 years, Carole, is a breast cancer survivor.

 In the political realm, Dr. Seffrin has transformed the world’s largest voluntary cancer-fighting group into one of the world’s most progressive public health organizations.
 Under his leadership, the American Cancer Society has become a leading advocacy organization.
 He spearheaded the creation of the Society’s nonprofit, nonpartisan advocacy affiliate, the American Cancer Society Cancer Action NetworkSM, of which he is also the chief executive officer.

 Dr. Seffrin is active in numerous organizations.
-He is a past president of the Geneva-headquartered International Union Against Cancer, the first globally-oriented cancer non-governmental organization (NGO).
-He served as chairman of the board of Independent Sector, the largest coalition of nonprofit groups, and he helped to create the National Center for Tobacco-Free Kids (now the Campaign for Tobacco-Free Kids), among his many collaborations and affiliations.
+He currently serves on the White House Advisory Group on Prevention, Health Promotion, and Integrative and Public Health, as well as the Advisory Committee to the Director of the U.S. Centers for Disease Control and Prevention, a Secretary-level appointment.
+Dr. Seffrin is a past president of the Geneva-headquartered Union for International Cancer Control (UICC), the first globally-oriented cancer non-governmental organization (NGO), and has served as chairman of the board of Independent Sector, the largest coalition of nonprofit groups.
+He also helped to create the National Center for Tobacco-Free Kids (now the Campaign for Tobacco-Free Kids), among his many collaborations and affiliations.